-Include a mix of SEL, essential skills, and games to provide a holistic experience - ideally one of each type daily.
+Include a mix of SEL, essential skills, and games to provide a holistic experience.

-Alternate between team-work/individual, collaborative/competitive, and high energy/reflective activities.
+Alternate between team-work and individual, collaborative and competitive, and high-energy and reflective activities.

 Be Sensitive to Learner's Emotions and Context

 Select activities that align with the learner's context.
 For example, if learners are new to each other, pick activities which would help break the ice instead of diving into heavy topics.
 Observe the kinds of activities they really enjoy and build on those.